businessabstraction/dacemo/README.md

 ## RISKS
 * One of our team members is working remotely until 14th April (Severity: 2).
   * Mitigation strategies include clear meeting minutes and documentation, as well frequent (multiple times a week) virtual meetings.
-* Client is a consultant for multiple unrelated projects - time between communications can be longer than anticipated (Severity: 2).
+* Client is a consultant for projects - time between communications can be longer than anticipated (Severity: 2).
   * Mitigation strategies are still being researched by the team.
 * The demand is not clearly defined (Severity: 2).
   * Mitigation strategies include keeping contact with the client.